-Lucky Star's two fishmeal (reduction) plants are located at St Helena Bay and Hout Bay from where its fleet of vessels operates, targeting industrial fish, particularly anchovy.
+Lucky Star's three fishmeal (reduction) plants are located at St Helena Bay, Hout Bay and Laaiplek from where its fleet of vessels operates, targeting industrial fish, particularly anchovy.
 Fishmeal produced is sold locally and abroad.

-Species used: Anchovy (Engraulis encrasicolus), pilchard (Sardinops sagax), redeye herring (Etrumeus whiteheadi) and horse mackerel (Trachurus trachurus capensis)
+Species used: Anchovy (Engraulis encrasicolus), pilchard (Sardinops sagax), redeye herring (Etrumeus whiteheadi) and horse mackerel (Trachurus capensis)

-Fishmeal, as a rich source of protein, is a valuable ingredient in animal and aquaculture feed and is also used as a fertilizer.
+Fishmeal, a rich source of protein, is a valuable ingredient in animal and aquaculture feed and is also used as a fertiliser.
 The health benefits of fish oil are well documented and our fish oil is in particular demand given the high Omega-3 component.
-The fish oil is used in animal and aquaculture feed and also in the pharmaceutical and chemical industries.
+Fish oil is used in animal and aquaculture feed and also in the pharmaceutical and chemical industries.

 In excess of 50% of Lucky Star's fishmeal is manufactured to premium protein standards.
 This is sought by balanced feeds manufacturers to service the growing offshore mariculture and aquaculture industries.
 The fishmeal plants are certified by the regulatory agencies of China, the EU, Australia and Middle Eastern countries to enable fishmeal produced to enter the markets of those countries.
 Fish oil is a by-product in the manufacture of fishmeal.

 The fish is harvested in the clean unpolluted waters of the Benguela Current and Agulhas Current Marine Ecosystems.
 Harvesting constraint limits are strictly enforced by government authorities employing sustainable fisheries strategies.
-Small pelagic fish are targeted by the fleet of 18 purse seine vessels and delivered to one of the three geographically strategically placed plants, thereby ensuring maximum freshness of raw material.
+Small pelagic fish are targeted by a fleet of 18 purse seine vessels and delivered to one of the three geographically strategically placed plants, thereby ensuring maximum freshness of raw material.

-One plant employs indirect hot drying technology, one employs steam drying technology and the third has two-stage drying consisting of steam and indirect hot air drying, thereby producing low-temperature (LT) product.
+One plant employs indirect hot drying technology, another steam drying technology and the third has two-stage drying consisting of steam and indirect hot air drying, thereby producing a low-temperature (LT) product.
 Meso-pelagic fish are harvested by one of the four mid-water trawler factory ships.
 Product that is not frozen is immediately reduced to fishmeal with steam drying technology.